Archetype analysis: an approach to find sustainable solutions transferable across places and communities

 In order to find middle ground between the "ideographic trap" and the "nomothetic trap", the approach aims at explaining diverse phenomena under particular conditions.
 An archetype analysis thus studies a suite of (i.e. multiple) patterns, each called an archetype.
 The approach is open to many empirical and analytical techniques, and open to different epistemic backgrounds, ranging from the natural to the social sciences.

 A growing international network of scholars and analysts uses and improves archetype analysis for issues like sustainable land-use, adaptation to climate change, biodiversity or resource overuse.
-So far, there have been four scientific workshops (Bern 2017, Berlin 2018, Olomouc 2019, Stockholm 2021).

-Workshop Announcements
+Workshop Announcement

 Other Resources